Land and soil are some of the most important resources we have on Earth.

 How To Prevent Land Degradation, & Potential Solutions

-Obviously, it depends heavily on the major causes of land degradation in that region as to what the prevention and solution strategies should be.
+Obviously, it depends heavily on the major causes of land degradation in a region or for a type of land, as to what the prevention and solution strategies should be.

 If we look at the general causes of land degradation, some solutions and prevention strategies related to those causes would be:

 Water & Wind Soil Erosion – farming practices like introducing ground cover, and building up the organic matter in the soil can help reduce the effects of water and wind erosion.